Financial support for employers of Australian Apprentices

 - Contact ABBTF for claiming. $1,000 paid at 12, 24, and 36 month mark of Australian Apprenticeships for bricklaying or blocklaying Australian Apprentices.

 GST does not apply to incentives paid to employers under the Australian Apprenticeships Incentive System.
 Further criteria and conditions apply for all incentives.
 This information is to be used as a guide only and is subject to change without notice.
-Information is current as of the 1st July 2022.
+Information is current as of the 1st January 2025.

 Our friendly Mas team are here to help you every step of the way.
 Simply get in contact with us and we will provide advice and guide you through the whole process.